nickpadd/gsl-fingerspelling/README.md

 - night S2 csv files refer to photos taken at 9pm on yellow backround under lighting

 ### In terms of training process, the dataset has been splitted in 3 parts, train (70%) / test (10%) / validation (20%)
-Each part contains sessions with unique sessions, in order to avoid overfitting during training process.
+Each part contains unique sessions, in order to avoid overfitting during training process.